TheSpiritMan/Testing-Jenkins/README.md

 # Testing-Jenkins
 Just a test for jenkins webhook.
-- Firsy Attempt
+- First Attempt
-- Just creating ne branch and testing webhook.
+- Just creating a branch and testing webhook.